§ 6401 Legislative intent.

 (17) Chapter 50 of this title (Insurance Holding Company System Registration).

-(18) Subchapter I of Chapter 59 of this title (General Provisions of Rehabilitation and Liquidation).
+(19) Chapter 59 of this title (Rehabilitation and Liquidation).

 (c) Except as provided in § 6407 of this title, solicitation of enrollees by a certified managed care organization or its employees shall not be construed as a violation of any statute, rule or regulation relating to solicitation or advertising by health professionals.